-Children's Services is currently operating 4 social work teams that are responsible for the day to day handling of the referral and assessments process, and the ongoing case load management of Child in Need, Child Protection and Looked After Children caseloads.
-Social workers hold generic caseloads and the mix of these caseloads would be dependent on their experience and the complexity of the cases.
+Children's Services is currently operating 4 social work teams that are responsible for the day to day handling of the referral and assessments process,

 The following table shows a breakdown of social workers in the 4 operational child care teams as per the current structure at the start of November 2015.
 If should be noted that a Team Manager would not hold cases, and the Principal social worker would hold a reduced caseload due to other responsibilities.